temporalio/documentation/blog/2021-06-22-activity-timeouts.md

 To resolve this, we could think about setting some timeout policies (for clarity, none of these are real numbers):

-- A Start-To-Close Timeout of 45 minutes so we don't spend too long per interview.
+- A Start-To-Close Timeout of 45 minutes so we don't spend too much time per interview.
 - A Heartbeat Timeout of 10 minutes to see if we should cancel on no-shows.
 - A Schedule-To-Close Timeout of 4 weeks to limit the length of time we spend accommodating other people's schedules vs our own.